 Positions at various load conditions

-When engine at full load, the position of the helical groove on the plunger is kept below the passage.
+When the engine is at full load, the position of the helical groove on the plunger is kept below the passage.

-At partial load or normal delivery, the plunger of Fuel Injection Pump is rotated to a position nearby passage, in which the delivery takes place for the shorter period.
+At partial load or normal delivery, the plunger of the Fuel Injection Pump is rotated to a position nearby the passage, in which the delivery takes place for a shorter period.